Center for Corporate Climate Leadership

 - Glossary of Terms (PDF) (6 pp, 76K): further explanation of important terms when developing a GHG inventory.

-Step 2: Calculate GHG emissions using the Simplified GHG Emissions Calculator (XLS) (2.2 MB) (This version updated November 2011).
+Step 2: Calculate GHG emissions using the Simplified GHG Emissions Calculator (XLS) (2.2 MB) (This version was updated June 2014).
 Additional guidance is available for measuring emissions from onsite combustion, purchased electricity, refrigeration, and air conditioning.

 - Tips for Developing a GHG Inventory (PDF) (2 pp, 77K)